 - Licenses or permits that you hold

-- Information gathered about you by cookies or log files (including your internet protocol (IP) addresses, the type of browser you use to access our web site, the name of your Internet Service Provider (ISP), the date/time that you accessed our website, the referring/exit pages, and the number of clicks you made on our website)
+- Information gathered about you by cookies or log files (including your Internet Protocol (IP) address, the type of web browser you use to access our website, the name of your Internet Service Provider (ISP), the date and time that you accessed our website, the referring and exit pages, and the number of clicks you made on our website)